fxpio/tug/README.md

 **Features include:**

+- Private registry compatible with Composer 1 and 2
-- Deploy the service in a few minutes
+- Deploy the service in a few minutes with Amazon AWS Cloud Formation
 - Fully manage the remote service with the Progressive Web Application or the API Rest
 - Server messages and the Progressive Web Application are localized in multiple languages
 - Authenticate with the AWS IAM Credentials (access key id and secret access key)